Everything about linking in Excel

 google hyperlink

-How to Link two Documents to Each Other?
+How to Link Two Documents

 Linking different Excel files to each other is what we will be doing together.

-1. Create, and save two different Excel files.
+Create two different Excel files.

 two files